Early Childhood

 Our Early Childhood Programs:

-‘Apapane & I’iwi Preschool serve children between the ages of 2 to 4 years in mixed-age classrooms.
+‘Apapane & I’iwi Preschool classes serve children between the ages of 3 and 4 years in mixed-age classrooms.

-Pueo & Nene Kindergarten servechildren between the ages of 4 to 6 years in mixed-age classrooms.
+Pueo & Nene Kindergarten classes serve children between the ages of 4 and 6 years in mixed-age classrooms.

 The mixed-age classrooms have the advantage of being like a large family; the older children benefit from providing a model for the younger ones and helping them along, while the little ones benefit from having role models at the next developmental stage to emulate.
 Another added benefit is the softness the younger ones bring to the older ones.
 As the children stay in one class for one or two years, those who were younger get to experience being the ‘bigger’ children at some point.
 The program is structured to provide age-appropriate activities for all children.
 As the class progresses in age and ability, teachers shift the activities to meet the changing needs of the group.
 The curriculum is designed so that children can learn from each other and each can develop at his or her own pace in a non-competitive setting.
 The mornings typically consist of creative play, an artistic activity, a story, singing, games and finger plays, snack, outside play and lunch.
 An emphasis on practical life skills, such as children once experienced in a home environment, allows the child’s cognitive skills to unfold naturally.
 Along with vigorous, healthy play, these are the kinds of experiences that provide the nerve activity needed for higher learning in the areas of language development, dexterity, math skills, social skills, and creative thinking.

-The Early Childhood Department is looking for children and their families that are a good fit with our school and its philosophy of play based/nature oriented curriculum.
-Specifically, we are looking for families that want to enroll their children in our school all the way through high school in a long term relationship, both with the school and with the “co-parents” in your child’s class.
+The Early Childhood Department is looking for children and their families who are a good fit with our school and its philosophy of play-based/nature-oriented curriculum.
+Specifically, we are looking for families that want to enroll their children in our school all the way through high school in a long-term relationship, both with the school and with the “co-parents” in your child’s class.

 To facilitate this, we are looking for those who share our values and are interested in: